kobenguyent/codeceptjs-bshelper/readme.md

 "shortUrl": true
 ```

-By default, it is false due to privacy concerns, cause we still a third party lib to shorten the url.
+By default, it is false due to privacy concerns, cause we use a third party lib to shorten the url.
 Use it as your own risk. :)